vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ## Introduction

 Thank you for considering contributing to the vechain SDK project.
-This SDK is an important part of the vechain ecosystem and your contributions are greatly appreciated.
+This SDK is an important part of the vechain ecosystem, and your contributions are greatly appreciated.
 This document outlines the process and guidelines for contributing.

 ## Getting Started